Dinokojt7/Razum/README.md

 This is a React (Custom Hooks, Context) web app, made with Firebase & Tailwind CSS.
-I have built the following pages within this application: login, sign up, dashboard & lastly the user profile page. here are four different pages, some are public and some are private with auth listeners.
+I have built the following pages within this application: login, sign up, dashboard & lastly the user profile page.
+These four different pages, we have both public and private ones that uses auth listeners.
 Firebase firestore handles all the data, and that data is retrieved using a custom hook.

 The main functionality of this app is to solve a knowledge problem which is core to the everyday activities